nulldutra/aws-fallback-strategy/README.md

 ## Testing

-I create a API Mock with two endpoints.
+I created a Mock API with two endpoints.
 The origin prod return `{ "environment": "production" }` and the fallback return `{ "environment": "fallback" }`.

 CloudFront IP's